 Have questions about what it might be like to be an author for Lived Places Publishing?
 You're in the right place!

-We are always delighted to hear from potential authors, so feel free to get in touch with your query by using our contact page.
+We are always delighted to hear from potential authors, so feel free to get in touch with your query by using our contact page, or to let us know about issues related to our books or this website email our support team at email@example.com.
 Alternatively, keep scrolling for some answers to our most commonly asked questions.

 Lived Places Publishing publishes short, accessible course reading books.
 We do not publish textbooks or scholarly monographs.
 Books are between 30,000-60,000 words, and should examine social identity(ies) in the context of place(s), through the lens of lived experience.
 They can be autobiographical but do not have to be, and should:

 Unless you want to gather your own contributors, LPP are not looking for contributors to an edited volume.
 Rather, we are seeking authors for short books, which will sit in collections within the social sciences.
 The collections in question are more like a book series than one edited volume.
 Books can be quite short, though - we ask for a minimum of around 30,000 words - so we would love to receive a book proposal from you!

 Yes, absolutely!
 Because LPP books focus on lived experience rather than being scholarly monographs or textbooks, we do not require advanced degrees as a condition for LPP authors.
 See this article for more information: Diversity in Authorial Experience.